process plant

 Methane reacts with air in a fuel cell, and the energy produced drives the reaction between carbon dioxide and methane in an electrolysis cell.

-The SPOCC Reactor makes syngas, a mixture of carbon monoxide and hydrogen, which is known as a 'platform chemical' as it can be used to make a large number of other chemicals.
-The Fischer-Tropsch process was first developed in 1923, and this converts syngas into a wide range of hydrocarbons and alcohols.
+The SPOCC Reactor makes syngas, a mixture of carbon monoxide and hydrogen, which can be used as the input for many processes, of which the major one is the Fischer-Tropsch process.
+This process was first developed in 1923, and converts syngas into a wide range of hydrocarbons and alcohols.
 If the SPOCC Reactor is added to an existing hydrogen production plant, then a truly huge range of chemicals can be made.
 Refer to the section on hydrogen production.

 Possible applications for the SPOCC Reactor:-